sderosiaux/react-stack-step-by-step/README.md

 ## Your text editor / IDE supports linting on-the-fly

-Last but not least, every good text-editors or IDEs have a plugin to automatically lint your code when typing, and display a marker next to the line if something is wrong : because you don't want to check back your console and re-execute the full linting each time you write some lines.
+Last but not least, every good text-editors or IDEs have a plugin to automatically apply linting to your code when typing, and display a marker next to the line if something is wrong : because you don't want to check back your console and re-execute the full linting each time you write some lines.

 Check your IDE doc for more info.